VsixCommunity/docs/docs/recipes/custom-tool-windows.md

 date: 2021-5-24
 ---

 Custom tool windows are great options for adding complex UI to Visual Studio.
 A tool window is a window that can be moved around and docked just like the Solution Explorer, Error List, and other well-known tool windows.
 Any tool window consist of a outer shell that is provided by Visual Studio, and a custom inner UI control usually a XAML `<usercontrol>`.

+> To create a new tool window extension, then create a new project using the **VSIX Project w/Tool Window (Community)** template and skip the rest of this recipe.
+See [getting started](../getting-started/your-first-extension.html) for more info.

-Adding a tool window requires 4 simple steps:
+Adding a tool window to an existing extension requires 4 simple steps:

 1. Create a tool window outer shell class
 2. Add a XAML `<usercontrol>` to the tool window